ilyasergey/YSC4231/_sources/week-11-races.rst.txt

   them, it's a good strategy to check if they use ``synchronized`` statements or ``@ThreadSafe`` annotations.

-* Don't worry to make a mistake when determining whether the race is a true one.
+* Don't worry about confirming a data race reported by RacerD as a true one (in case if it's not).
 This is an exploratory project, aimed to give you experience with bug detection at scale.
 That said, you are expected to do your best when explaining the nature of the bugs.
 Just copying-pasting RacerD report won't do it.

 * Don't worry if the legitimate data races you're describing are not so "interesting" and look like silly programming mistakes.
 Most of